Some pieces I have written are below (and also available here).

 The role of ICTs in development is contested between those who believe they will facilitate human development and those who believe they are, at most, impotent, and at worst, counterproductive.
 This article uses an examination of M-PESA, a large-scale mobile financial service in Kenya, to argue that the impact of ICTs on development as freedom differs with both the specific conceptualization of freedom used, and the institutional arrangement of the technology in question.
 The article’s novel conceptual model links the adoption of mobile money to its impact, suggesting that the dominant individualistic and instrumental approaches to ICT4D overlook the ways in which power and domination function alongside freedom when these factors are considered relationally and substantively.
 I demonstrate that the internal plurality of the concept of freedom leads to both new forms of empowerment, but also to limitations on choice and new forms of dominance.
 In closing, I suggest institutional and technological arrangements that are most likely to maximize the development potential of mobile money.

-- Featured in Bloomberg Businessweek: “One Good Paper: Monopoly Power in Mobile Money.”
+- A resulting discussion in Bloomberg Businessweek: “One Good Paper: Monopoly Power in Mobile Money.”

 This chapter evaluates the benefits and potential impact of mobile money, especially for promoting financial inclusion in the developing world, before providing an overview of the key factors driving the growth of mobile money services.
 It also considers some of the barriers and obstacles hindering their deployment.
 Finally, it identifies emerging issues that the industry will face over the coming years.